-Various non-profit organizations and opinion leaders within the Religious Right movements still even to this day point to William Wilberforce as an example as they recruit pastors, churches, and individual Christians into a political campaign against the moral ills within our culture.
+Various non-profit organizations and opinion leaders within Christian political activists groups still even to this day point to William Wilberforce as an example as they recruit pastors, churches, and individual Christians into political campaigns against the moral ills within our culture.

-At first glance this seems like a reasonable alliance, but a closer look shows that the Religious Right misunderstands the critical importance of a Church focused on its mission, which is an activism of a different kind: a pre-political engagement discipling the lives of Public Servants.
+At first glance this seems like a reasonable alliance, but a closer look shows that the Christian activists misunderstands the critical importance of a Church focused on its mission, which is an activism of a different kind: a pre-political engagement discipling the lives of public servants.

-The primary purpose of the Church is not politics, but evangelism and discipleship through the preaching and teaching of the Gospel of Jesus Christ as it is revealed in the Word of God.
-The preeminent calling on the life of every believer is to evangelize the lost.
+The primary purpose of the Church is not politics, but evangelism and discipleship through the preaching and teaching of the Gospel of Jesus Christ as it is revealed in every believer to evangelize the lost.
 Furthermore, political wars should not be mistaken by the Church as biblical ministry efforts.

 The Church is called to save souls, not culture.

-To save souls is the only real means to change culture; as the Church makes disciples and Christ reigns in the hearts of more people, the culture may very well be preserved.
-But if the Church makes cultural preservation its highest goal, choosing to moralize the lost through political lobbying pursuits, the culture will most certainly be lost.
+Saving souls is the only real means to change culture.
+As the Church makes disciples and Christ reigns in the hearts of more people, the culture may very well be preserved.
+But if the Church makes cultural preservation its highest goal, choosing to moralize though political lobbying pursuits rather than save souls, the culture will most certainly be lost.

-Such has been the misfortune of the American Religious Right movement since the 1970s.
+Such has been the misfortune of America’s Christian political activist movement since the 1970s.
 After 40 years of a biblically misinformed direction, America is only much worse off.
 No one can disagree with that.